Patrick64/reefine/README.md

 `filter:colour:label="Paint Colour"`

+### filter:_filter group_:locale

+Default: Server's default locale

+Applies to `number_range` groups only.
+Locale in which the number would be formatted (locale name, e.g. en_CA).
+This effects how the number is parsed and displayed.
+This does not effect how the number appears in the URL.

+`filter:price:locale="de_DE"`

 ### filter:_filter group_:show\_empty\_filters

 Whether to output filters that have no matches in the current search.
 Value can be yes or no, default is "no".